Hasheluwu/Hasheluwu/README.md

 👋 Hi, I'm Hashel.
 I'm a junior programmer who loves solving problems through code.
 Right now, I'm focused on Python and especially on backend development.

 - I recently built a full-stack website using Python (Flask) and SQLite, and I'm continuing to grow my portfolio.

+- I made along other people a Computer Vision Sign Language Detector built with TensorFlow/Mediapipe Hands and Numpy(etc.) — a soon to be free and open-source tool designed to help others and promote accessibility.

 🚀 Upcoming Projects

-- A Computer Vision Sign Language Detector built with TensorFlow/Mediapipe Hands and Numpy — a free and open-source tool designed to help others and promote accessibility.

 - A Java desktop Inventory System demo.